Updated May 28, 2021

 What you can afford with your budget

 These dwellings typically sit on trailers, so they are mobile.
-Tiny houses average between 100 and 400 square feet.
+Tiny houses are generally considered to be less than 600 square feet.

-You do need to find or rent the land to place them and meet the building codes of that area, but they are a very affordable option.
+You do need to find or rent the land to place them and meet the building codes of that area, but they are an affordable option.

 However, if you want higher-end materials and luxury appliances or want to further customize, tiny homes can run up to $150,000, as seen in the ones built by Tiny Heirloom and featured on HGTV’s Tiny Luxury.